CiaranMoran27/Testing/README.md

 ## Task 4: (weekday.py):

-*Write a program that takes asks a user to input a string and outputs every second letter in reverse order.*
+*Write a program that outputs whether or not today is a weekday.*
 <br/>

 ### Code: